-The Associate in Science degree and Associate in Applied Science degree student is required to complete a placement exam if not exempt by state board of education rule 6A-10.0315.
+The Associate in Science degree and Associate in Applied Science degree student is required to complete a placement exam if not exempt by State Board of Education Rule 6A-10.0315.

-A student who does not achieve minimum scores will be required to take developmental education classes in English, math, reading, and SLS 1501 The College Experience.
+A student who does not achieve minimum scores will be required to take developmental education classes in English, math, reading, and SLS 1105 Skills for College Success.
 Developmental education classes will not count toward completion of an academic degree.